FIWARE/tutorials.NGSI-LD/docs/identity-management.md

 #### Response:

 The response header returns an `X-Subject-token` which identifies who has logged on the application.
-This token is required in all subsequent requests to gain access
+This token is required in all subsequent requests to gain access.

 ```text
 HTTP/1.1 201 Created